-The records search results also indicated that there have been a total of 31 cultural resource studies conducted within a one-mile radius of the project, one of which included the current project parcel (Tang et al. 2007).
-The Tang et al. (2007) study, conducted by CRM Tech, consisted of a large overview of resources within the North Perris Industrial Specific Plan, which would later become the current PVCC Specific Plan.
-The study included a focused survey, records search, literature review, and public outreach.
-No resources were identified within the subject property during the 2007 study; however, it is unclear if the project was systematically surveyed as part of the CRM Tech study.
+The records search results also indicate that 44 cultural resource studies have been conducted within a one-mile radius of the project, one of which includes the subject property (Tang et al. 2007).
+The CRM Tech study was a large overview of resources within the North Perris Industrial Specific Plan (now the PVCC Specific Plan).
+The current project was assigned a general cultural resource sensitivity rating of moderate to high to contain cultural resources based upon the property's status as not being extensively disturbed (Tang et al. 2007).